Predicting Census Survey Response Rates With Parsimonious Additive Models and Structured Interactions: Case study: Predicting the Census Survey Self-Response Rate

 \subsection{Interpreting important features}

-We now illustrate how our methodology can guide the practitioner in obtaining a set of interpretable features and deriving associated actionable insights into the factors contributing towards low response-rates in surveys.
+We now illustrate how our methodology can guide the practitioner in obtaining a set of features and deriving associated actionable insights into the factors contributing to low response rates in surveys.
 An important aspect of our regularized learning framework is that it provides an automated scheme to identify a collection of models, balancing out the complexity of the model and data-fidelity.
 To see this, Figure \ref{fig:GAMsWithInteractionsRegPath}[left panel] plots the number of main and interaction effects against the associated prediction error for model~\eqref{eq: GAM with interactions L0}.
-The plot illustrates that by trading off a little in the predictive performance (in terms of RMSE, which is shown by the red dashed line), we can limit the number of effects at any level, as desired by the practitioner who intends to obtain a more parsimonious representation of the factors impacting survey response rates.
+The plot shows that by trading off slight predictive performance (in terms of RMSE, which is shown by the red dashed line), we can limit the number of effects at any level, as desired by the practitioner who seeks a more parsimonious model.
 Specifically, if we would like to limit the number of main effects to under~$20$, Figure~\ref{fig:GAMsWithInteractionsRegPath}(b) shows the top $19$ main effects in the order they enter the model along the regularization path.
-The definitions of the variables in Figure~\ref{fig:GAMsWithInteractionsRegPath}(b) are provided in the Supplement.
-Our investigation reveals that most (though not all) of these variables also appear in the models reported in prior studies by the Census Bureau---see for example~\cite{Erdman2016} and~\cite{2020ICC}.
-Interestingly, some of the features discovered by our framework can be interpreted in the context of clusters defined in~\cite{Bates2010} or mindset solutions in~\cite{2020ICC}, as discussed below.
+The definitions of the variables in Figure~\ref{fig:GAMsWithInteractionsRegPath}(b) are provided in the Supplement \citep{supplement}.
+Our investigation reveals that most (though not all) of these variables also appear in the models reported in prior studies by the Census Bureau -- see, for example ,~\cite {Erdman2016} and~\cite{2020ICC}.
+Interestingly, some features discovered by our framework can be interpreted in the context of clusters defined in~\cite{Bates2010} or mindset solutions in~\cite{2020ICC}, as discussed below.